The Difference Between OKRs That Look Good and OKRs That Work

 - 3 min read

-The problem isn’t a lack of effort or intelligence.
-It’s that many OKRs are designed to look right, not to work in real life.
+The issue isn’t a lack of effort or intelligence.
+Instead, many OKRs are designed to look right, not to work in real life.

 When OKRs Are Built for Appearances

-OKRs that look good usually have a few things in common.
-They sound strategic.
-They use impressive language.
+OKRs that appear impressive usually share a few common traits.
+They sound strategic and use impressive language.
 They align neatly with company vision statements.
-On paper, everything makes sense.
+On paper, everything seems to make sense.

-But these OKRs often live in static documents, disconnected from daily work.
-They don’t show up in weekly conversations.
-They aren’t referenced during check-ins.
-Progress is reviewed only at the end of the quarter, when it’s already too late to adjust.
+However, these OKRs often reside in static documents, disconnected from daily work.
+They don’t show up in weekly conversations and aren’t referenced during check-ins.
+Progress is reviewed only at the end of the quarter, when it’s already too late to make adjustments.

 What Working OKRs Actually Do